specs-feup/clava-benchmarks/NAS/README.md

 laraImport("lara.benchmark.NasBenchmarkSet");
 ```

-Then, create a new instance, defining which programs and sizes should be used, using the instance functions `setBenchmarks()` and `setInputSizes()`, respectively.
-By default, all 8 programs are setup, for the size W:
+Then, create a new instance, defining which programs and sizes should be used, using the instance functions `setBenchmarks()` and `setInputSizes()`, respectively:

 ```JavaScript
 const nasSet = new NasBenchmarkSet();